Scott-Simmons/taxes-compare/README.md

 Will be implemented in rust for learning purposes.

-1) Static data holding the tax rates.
-2) Pre-computed tax values for each level of income?
-Maybe...
 3) Exchange rates normalisation.
 Most recent value, mean, stdev.
 This should be a time series.
     Exchange rate API.
     Fetch historical...